froemero/Common_Neural_Choice_Signals_emerge_artifactually/analyses/Froemer2018/readme.md

-This repo contains scrips and some auxilliary files that are required to run them.
+This repo contains reanalysis scrips and some auxilliary files that are required to run them.

 Please download the required data here: